Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 - Tired of seeing racially biased posts on social media channels and in environments like online forums (e.g gaming).
 - Lack of content which is fairly representative.

-This project aims to facilitate **content consumers** to:
+This project aims to facilitate **content platforms** to:

-- Contribute to a crowdsourced dataset of racially biased terms that can be used to eliminate racial bias from content platforms.
+- Use a community sourced dataset of racially biased terms in their work to eliminate racial bias from content platforms.
 - Speed removal of racially biased and offensive language from online mediums.
 - Help content platforms diversify content and understand how to make their content more inclusive.